Current Lifelines Groups

 What is Lifelines Engineering?

 ‘Lifelines Engineering’ is an informal, regionally-based collaboration between Lifeline Utility representatives working with scientists, emergency managers and other professionals.
-This collaboration provides a framework to support integration of asset management, risk management and emergency management by Utilities.
+This collaboration provides a framework to support integration of asset management, risk management, business continuity management and emergency management by Utilities.
 The emphasis is on pre-event planning.
 Post-event operational roles remain the responsibility of individual Lifeline Utilities.

 The objectives of Lifelines Engineering are to reduce infrastructure outage risks and minimise restoration time when outages occur.

-Regional Lifeline Groups undertake projects to reduce vulnerabilities to regional scale emergencies (regional Group activity commenced in the early 1990s).
+Regional Lifeline Groups undertake projects to identify and reduce vulnerabilities to regional scale emergencies (regional Group activity commenced in the early 1990s).
 A National Committee was set up in 1999 to foster regional activity and provide a link to Government – this is now known as the New Zealand Lifelines Committee.

 Lifelines Groups are established in most regions of New Zealand; and most have informal relationships with regional Civil Defence Emergency Management (CDEM) Groups, with some being defined within the structures of CDEM Group Plans.